RVciTo/daily-doings-tracker/README.md

 2. Upload your CSV file using the "Upload CSV" button on the dashboard.
 3. Use the date range selector to adjust the time period for viewing completion rates.
 4. View your habit completion rates and current streaks in the visualizations provided.
+5. Get inspired by the randomly displayed quotes and refresh them using the "New Quote" button.

 ## Contributing